The Promise of Community Policing

 Case Study: Fort Worth, Texas

-special Neighborhood Police Officer in every beat whose time is dedicated to addressing the “root
+Districts; a special Neighborhood Police Officer in every beat whose time is dedicated to

 Case Study: Seattle, Washington

-new citizen advisory group.
-A large percentage of the city’s CCP funds were committed to partner
+group.
+A large percentage of the city’s CCP funds were committed to partner agencies with

-and their partner agencies strove to develop CCP projects that would be sustainable within existing
+the police and their partner agencies strove to develop CCP projects that would be

 Multisite Evaluations in Criminal Justice